United States Telecom Association v. FCC (2016): Circuit court ruling

 The circuit court held that the Federal Communications Commission has the statutory authority to classify or reclassify regulated technologies and companies within the provisions of the Communications Act of 1934.
 The commission's previous classification of cable modem Internet service had been upheld by the U.S. Supreme Court as within its regulatory authority in National Cable & Telecommunications Ass'n v.
 Brand X Internet Services (2005); that ruling was in turn supported by Chevron deference in which courts refer to an agency's subject matter expertise.

 In the present case, the court found that the FCC had provided adequate explanation and legal justification for its 2015 decision to reclassify broadband Internet as a "telecommunications service", and that the petitioners (USTA) failed to deliver compelling arguments on how this was beyond the commission's authority.
-The USTA's argument on violation of the Administrative Procedure Act rested on that statute's requirement for "sufficient factual detail and rationale for the rule to permit interested parties to comment meaningfully", and the court rejected USTA's claim that the Commission failed to honor either of those requirements.
+The USTA's argument about violation of the Administrative Procedure Act rested on that statute's requirement for "sufficient factual detail and rationale for the rule to permit interested parties to comment meaningfully", and the court rejected USTA's claim that the Commission failed to honor either of those requirements.
 For similar reasons, the court also rejected a USTA claim of a violation of the Regulatory Flexibility Act.

-As a result, the circuit court rejected USTA's arguments and upheld the legality of the FCC's reclassification decision.
+As a result, the circuit court rejected the USTA's arguments and upheld the legality of the FCC's reclassification decision.
 Thus, Internet service providers would henceforth be forbidden from discriminating against any content or applications as delivered over their networks.